aridiosilva/DesignPrinciplesAndPatterns/README.md

 ### What Does It Mean?

-The law formulates what we are allowed to do in any given method M. So, let’s work backward and find out what it is exactly what this law prohibits.
+The law formulates what we are allowed to do in any given *ethod M* So, let’s work backward and find out *hat it is exactly what this law prohibits*

-Rule #4 states, that all objects created during the call to M, either directly or indirectly, are allowed.
+**Rule #4** states, that all *objects* created during the *call to M*, either directly or indirectly, are allowed.
 So the prohibition must be among objects that already existed when the call began.

-These already existing objects must have a reference to them, otherwise, nobody would be able to access them.
-Therefore these objects must be referenced from fields (variables) of other objects.
-Rule #5 allows global objects, so that leaves us with objects in instance variables.
+These already existing objects must have a *reference* to them, otherwise, nobody would be able to access them.
+Therefore these *objects* must be *referenced* from fields (variables) of other *objects*. **Rule #5** allows *global objects*, so that leaves us with *objects* in *instance variables*.

-Rules #1, #2, and #3 further allows “self”, M’s parameters and all objects in instance variables of C.
+**Rules #1, #2, and #3** further allows “self”, *M’s parameters* and all *objects* in *instance variables of C*.

-That means that the Law prohibits “sending a message” to any already existing object that is held in instance variables of other classes, unless it is also held by our class or passed to us as method parameters.
+That means that *the Law prohibits “sending a message” to any already existing object that is held in instance variables of other classes*, unless it is also held by our *class* or passed to us as *method parameters*.

 Let’s look at some examples of the Law in action: